panogram/panogram/README.md

 1. Download a ZIP archive for your operating systen
 2. Unarchive
 3. Launch `panogram.exe` for Windows or `panogram.app` for Mac OS.

+## Video presentation

+You can watch the video presentation [here](http://youtu.be/SOY9mx1irnY)

+## Solution authors

+Christopher Michaelides and Andrej Griniuk

 ## License